-Financer.com recommends making sure you know your minimum balance requirements on your old and new account during the transition period.
-This will save you paying associated fees.
+Financer.com recommends making sure you know your minimum balance requirements on your old and new accounts during the transition period.
+This will save you from paying associated fees.

 2. List All Outgoing Payments

-Switching banks is the perfect time to go through your bill payments and subscriptions to see if you are paying for anything you no longer use, like that gym membership or magazine or app subscription you forgot about for the last six months.
-It’s not the most fun way to spend your time, but doing so may save you a lot of money.
-Need more help canceling automatic payments – click here.
+Switching banks is the perfect time to go through your bill payments and subscriptions to see if you are paying for anything you no longer use, like a gym membership or magazine or app subscription you forgot about for the last six months.

 3. Update Your Automatic Payment Information

 Contact your employer and give them your new updated account information.
-After that, go through your list of all payments and begin the process of changing the payment methods.
+After that, go through your list of all payments and begin changing the payment methods.

 For some payments, you may have to call and speak to a customer service representative.
-If that happens, be sure to ask for a confirmation email that the services have been changed and keep it on file.
+If that happens, be sure to ask for a confirmation email that the services were changed and keep it on file.